 If you don’t just fancy hanging out on your veranda, sitting in your pool or getting an early night, there are daily evening activities.
 The first night we were there was movie night.
 Working our way through our bottle of bubbly, we knew we would fall asleep if we tried to watch a film.
 So we just relaxed on the other beach, which we had all to ourselves.

 On our second evening, we got to take part in a cocktail party.
 This is a chance to mingle with the staff and enjoy some brightly coloured drinks.
 We had such wonderful conversations with the people we had seen around the resort.

 Later that evening, we also joined in with the karaoke by the pool.
 Unfortunately we don’t have any video evidence of this.
 Trust me, you wouldn’t want to see it.
 It was a very jovial atmosphere and staff joined in as well as guests.
 It was so great to hear some proper Maldivian songs, as well as our butchering of musical theatre classics.

 - Dharavandhoo Airport (DRV) has very regular flights to Male International (MLE), your gateway to The Maldives from all over the world.

 - They sometimes have great deals like “kids stay for free”.
-To check out the website or to book directly with them, visit their website at http://www.kihaamaldives.com/
+Check out their website and book directly with them at www.kihaamaldives.com/

 Kihaa was taken over by new management a year or two ago.
-The original managements were Italian, the new owners are Maldivian and are making real strives to recapture the Maldivian essence of the resort.
+The original management were Italian, the new owners are Maldivian and are making real strives to recapture the Maldivian essence of the resort.
 We thought that it was obvious that everyone really cares about your experience.
-If you want to find a place in the Maldives that will welcome you with open hearts then come and discover Kihaa.
+If you want to find a place in the Maldives that will welcome you with open hearts then come and discover Kihaa Maldives.

 We were hosted by Kihaa Maldives but we had a genuinely wonderful time and as always, all opinions are my own.